 UPDATE: Come read about what’s happening 1 month later – some tips to sticking with your New Year’s Resolution – I’m happy to report that I lost 5 pounds in a month!

 This article was posted on Wednesday, January 2nd, 2008 at 9:30 pm and is filed under Countries & Cultures, Food and Nutrition, Holidays Around the World, Mama Lisa, New Years, New Years Resolutions, Parenting, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply